datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 For example, the Board type contains scalar fields like name, id and description.
 It also contains an items field, which defines the items on that specific board and contains its own fields (like name, id, state).

-We at DataDistillr return all the fields that define a type.

 | Endpoint   | Required | Optional | Description                                   |
 |------------|----------|----------|-----------------------------------------------|